 The Forensic Laboratory, at the BCA, began receiving funding from the Federal Bureau of Investigation (FBI) to establish a mitochondrial DNA laboratory in 2003.
 We were selected based on the Forensic Laboratory's accreditation and its advanced capabilities.
 Mitochondrial DNA testing is used when there are badly decomposed bodies or only skeletal remains available for testing.

-State of Minnesota 9 2016-17 Biennial Budget This testing uses the mother's DNA instead of the father's DNA to identify the remains.
+This testing uses the mother's DNA instead of the father's DNA to identify the remains.
 Mitochondrial DNA testing is also used in criminal cases on challenging evidence such as hair and blood.